firmata/protocol/protocol.md

 ---

-Analog messages are numbered 0 to 15, which traditionally refer to the Arduino pins labeled A0, A1, A2, etc. However, these pis are actually configured using "normal" pin numbers in the pin mode message, and when those pins are used for non-analog functions.
+Analog messages are numbered 0 to 15, which traditionally refer to the Arduino pins labeled A0, A1, A2, etc. However, these pins are actually configured using "normal" pin numbers in the pin mode message, and when those pins are used for non-analog functions.
 The analog mapping query provides the information about which pins (as used with Firmata's pin mode message) correspond to the analog